Lecturer in Architecture

 Particular areas of interest include:

 I ran a Diploma Studio in Sheffield for 5 years from 2003/04 until 2008/09, and have taught at Newcastle University since 2005/06, and took over running the Masters Course in 2012 whilst also teaching a Masters design studio.
 In 2014/15 I then jointly ran vertical studio, split between stage 3 and 6.
-In 2015/16 I jointly took over the running of the BA graduating year, and in 2016/2017 I am currently coordinating the graduating BA year and running a vertical studio, again split between stage 3 and 6.
+In 2015/16 I jointly took over the running of the BA graduating year, and in 2016/2017 I am currently coordinating the graduating BA year and running a Stage 3 studio.

 Design studios have been set in the following locations – Blackpool, Longbridge, Selby, Middlesbrough, Hull, Grimsby, Bridlington, Scarborough, Rotherham, Newcastle, Gateshead, Brentford and Stoke-on-Trent.
 The tendency has been to focus on a post-industrial city or region undergoing change.
 Latterly I have developed an interest in ‘Infrastructure’ in both the physical legacies of road / rail / river / canal networks, and the ‘virtual’ manifestations of data networks, organisational and management systems.